 The Alte Nationalgalerie is regarded as a comprehensive collection of art of the era between the French Revolution and the First World War, between Classicism and Secessions.
 The harmonious relationship between the museum building and its collection is unique: designed under the auspices of Heinrich Strack according to plans by August Stüler, the gallery was built in the years 1867 to 1876: the collection it houses today, one of the most beautiful of its kind, originates from the same century.
-Hence, a tour through the museum offers a profound insight into the art of the 19th century.
+Hence, a tour through the museum offers a profound insight into the art of the 19th and early 20th century.

 1st floor exhibition